Chirajara bridge collapse

 On 15 January 2018, a partially constructed bridge in Chirajara, Guayabetal, Colombia collapsed, killing at least 10 workers and injuring several more.
-The 446 m cable-stayed bridge, located in the Cundinamarca Department, was part of an expansion of National Route 40 between Bogota and Villavicencio scheduled to open in March 2018.
+The 446 m cable-stayed bridge, located in the Cundinamarca Department, was part of an expansion of National Route 40 between Bogotá and Villavicencio scheduled to open in March 2018.
 It crosses a ravine at a height of 280 m and is held by stay-cables from two towers, of which one collapsed.

 Events

 Newspaper reports indicate that only 20 of the expected 200 workers were on the section that fell, due to the fact that most of the workers were attending a training session on the opposite side.

 Coviandes was the agency in charge of the project.
 Subcontractors were two different companies, GISAICO S.A. and ICMO S.A.S.